Random Forest Estimation of the Ordered Choice Model: Simulation Study

 Furthermore, Tables \ref{tab:abs_time} and \ref{tab:rel_time} compare the absolute and relative computation time of the respective methods.
-For comparison purposes, we measure the computation time for the four main DGPs presented in Section \ref{sec:boxplots}, namely the simple DGP in the low- and high-dimensional case as well as the complex DGP in the low- and high-dimensional case, for both the small sample size ($N=200$) and the big sample size ($N=800$) for all considered number of outcome classes.
-We estimate the model based on the training set and predict the class probabilities for a test set of size $N=10000$ as in the main simulation.
+For comparison purposes, we measure the computation time for the four main DGPs presented in Section \ref{sec:boxplots} of the main text, namely the simple DGP in the low- and high-dimensional case as well as the complex DGP in the low- and high-dimensional case, for both the small sample size ($N=200$) and the big sample size ($N=800$) for all considered number of outcome classes.
+We estimate the model based on the training set and predict the class probabilities for a test set of size $N=10'000$ as in the main simulation.
 We repeat this procedure 10 times and report the average computation time.
-The tuning parameters and the software implementations are chosen as defined in Tables \ref{tab:sim} and \ref{tab:packages}, respectively.
+The tuning parameters and the software implementations are chosen as defined in Table \ref{tab:sim} in the main text and Table \ref{tab:packages} herein, respectively.
 All simulations are computed on a 64-Bit Windows machine with 4 cores (1.80GHz) and 16GB RAM storage.\\

 The results reveal the expected pattern for the \textit{Ordered Forest}.
 The more outcome classes the longer the computation time as by definition of the algorithm more forests have to be estimated.
 Furthermore, we also observe a longer computation time if the number of observation and/or the number of considered splitting covariates increases which is also an expected behaviour.
 However, the computation time is not sensitive to the particular DGP which it should not be either.
 The latter two patterns are true for all considered methods.
 In comparison to the other forest-based methods, the computational advantage of the \textit{Ordered Forest} becomes apparent.
 The \textit{Ordered Forest} outperforms the ordinal and the conditional forest in all cases.
 In some cases the \textit{Ordered Forest} is even more than 100 times faster and even in the closest cases it is more than 3 times faster than the two.
 In absolute terms this translates to computation time of around 1 second for the \textit{Ordered Forest} and around 50 seconds for the ordinal and around 150 seconds for the conditional forest in the most extreme case.
 Contrarily, in the closest case, the computation time for the \textit{Ordered Forest} is around 15 seconds, while for the ordinal forest this is around 80 seconds and around 60 seconds for the conditional forest.
 This points to the additional computation burden of the ordinal and the conditional forest due to the optimization procedure and the permutation tests, respectively.
 The only exception is the naive forest which does not include the optimization step.
 Furthermore, we observe a slightly longer computation time for the multinomial forest in comparison to the \textit{Ordered Forest}, which is due to one extra forest being estimated.
 The honest versions of the two forests take a bit longer in general, but this seems to reverse once bigger samples are considered (in terms of both number of observations as well as number of considered covariates).